-Posted on behalf of Henness & Haight on Jan 26, 2015 in Personal Injury News
+Posted on behalf of Henness & Haight on Jan 26, 2015 in Car Accident News

 They say that the death rate soars over the holidays, with most people believing that you have a better chance of meeting your demise between Thanksgiving and New Year's than any other time.
 While it may be true that the suicide rate is highest at the holidays, the chances of dying on your birthday are actually much higher than people realize.